 We can’t manufacture time which is why we have to use what we have to make every moment count.
-Another festive season and holiday have passed in a blur and if you are like me, you are asking where the time went.
+Another festive season and holiday have passed in a blur and if you are like me, you are asking where did it go?
 Did I accomplish all that I wanted to?
 Spend enough time with the people I care about?
-Did I use my time wisely?

 “I don’t have the time”

 When I attended a life coaching course more than 12 years ago, the coach tried to convince me that I could find the time to dedicate to achieving my goals and ideal life.
 I disagreed.
-We went through my daily schedule and even he had to admit, there wasn’t much spare time once I had finished work and managing a single parent household.
+We went through my daily schedule and even he had to admit, there weren’t many spare hours once I had finished work and managing a single-parent household.

 Perhaps you are in a similar season and I respect that.
 I want to encourage you though that it is not forever.
-I had little free time at my disposal back then, but I made the most of the time I had.
+I had little free time at my disposal back then, but I made the most of what I had.
 Even if it was a few minutes here and there, I kept my hopes and aspirations alive.
-Until the time came when I could spend more time pursuing my dreams and eventually reaching a point where I could focus on it full time.
+Until the time came when I could pursue my dreams and eventually reaching a point where I could focus on it full time.

 Managing our lives effectively